All Episodes

 Great, right?

-I want to be able to to help my community of Ventura County and please go to vote Antonio.com because we need your donations to win this campaign.
+And please go to voteantonio.com because we need your donations to win this campaign.

-I mean it's just beautiful, man.
+I mean, it's just beautiful, man.

-I lived in Santa Barbara five years, did you know?
+I lived in Santa Barbara five years.

 That's my neighbor.